Education and Schools in Nairobi

 International schools are a type of private school and these follow curricula from around the world.

 Nairobi is a big city with a wide variety of international schools that serve a large and diverse expat population.
 Due to the many options, expat parents must do their research before deciding which school is right for their child.

 The major downside of international schools in Nairobi is the hefty tuition that expat parents will need to pay.
 Fees differ according to the school, age of the child and curriculum offered.
-Expats moving to Nairobi for work should try to negotiate the inclusion of an education allowance in their relocation package.
+Expats moving to Nairobi for work should try to negotiate the inclusion of an education allowance in their relocation and employment package.

 Expat parents with young children in Nairobi will find many options for nurseries and daycare centres.
 Some kindergartens and nurseries are a part of larger international schools and many follow a Montessori-style approach, though bear in mind that some come with heavy fees.